Communication with your partner

 You don’t know what to say.

 You want to talk but your partner doesn’t want to.

 You feel you shouldn’t talk about the illness or the future.

 You don't know how to encourage your partner to talk.

 You don’t want to say anything that may make things worse.

 You may feel guilty about how you feel.

-There is no 'magic formula' or 'right thing' to say.
+When someone is diagnosed with cancer, there isn’t something in particular that you should say.
 Listening and talking can help you both understand, as much as you can, what the other person is feeling.
-The more you understand each other's feelings and thoughts, the easier it will be to communicate.
+The more you understand each other’s feelings and thoughts, the easier it will be to communicate.

 We have more information about being there for someone with cancer, which you might find helpful.